Wrongful Death Attorneys for Children and the Elderly

 The most challenging aspect of calculating damages after the wrongful death of an elderly person is determining his or her projected age.
-When calculating monetary loss for a working adult, his or her salary, projected advancement and even retirement contributions to an average age can be calculated, but an elderly person's life expectancy is more difficult to determine.
-Your family's loss is no less than great, and the law is designed to provide you and your family with restitution after your loss.
+When calculating monetary loss for a working adult, his or her salary, projected advancement, and even retirement contributions to an average age can be calculated, but an elderly person’s life expectancy is more difficult to determine.
+Your family’s loss is no less great, however, and the law is designed to provide you and your family with restitution after your loss.

-Your loss of companionship is always difficult to equate with monetary damages, but the loss of monetary contributions can be a bit easier to determine.
-If your loved one had a surviving spouse who was dependent upon his or her loved one's pension, and this pension plan does not have survivorship benefits, damages can be claimed to alleviate this loss of income.
+Loss of companionship is always difficult to equate with monetary damages, but the loss of monetary contributions can be a bit easier to determine.
+If your loved one had a surviving spouse who was dependent upon his or her pension, and this pension plan does not have survivorship benefits, damages can be claimed to alleviate this loss of income.
 The courts do try to account for guidance, companionship and affection lost, as well as any pain or suffering the decedent may have experienced, but in the cases of elderly people, age is included as a determining factor for many of these calculations.